Like little pigs wedged in buckets with their tails cut off.

 "Dyn-o-mite!"
 Who used to say that?
 Nice watermelon anyway.

+A very popular desert type snack in Japan is "Dango."
+For some reason the name really gets to me.
 Can't quite put my finger on it, but not to worry, for it is a tasty morsel.
 Made from sticky pounded rice balls on a skewer and covered in a thick, sweet soy sauce it's naturally very edible.

 What better place to enjoy these summer delights than in the world's most depressing play ground.
 This is located near Mitten's house and although I waited for a child to come along and stand here crying, none were forthcoming.
 With playgrounds like these, no wonder the kids stay inside all their lives.
 The entire arrangement consists of a worn fiber glass lion, a concrete log with two nubs which appear to be ears (one visible on its left end), and something that resembles a disused long-jump pit with no sand in it.
 What's the deal?